graphiti-api/graphiti/guides/getting-started/installation.md

 end
 {% endhighlight %}

-We can avoid this boilerplate with the [Responders](https://github.com/plataformatec/responders) gem:
+But we can inherit from `ActionController::API` while avoiding this boilerplate with with the [Responders](https://github.com/plataformatec/responders) gem:

 {% highlight ruby %}
 def index